christophihl/academic-kickstart/content/events/matlab.md

 +++

-### MLE together with MathWorks organizes two coupled online events that take place one week apart:
+### MLE together with MathWorks organizes two online events that take place one week apart:
-- Machine Learning with MATLAB (05.11.2020)
+- Machine Learning with MATLAB (05.11.2020, 14:00-17:00)
-- Deep Learning with MATLAB (12.11.2020)
+- Deep Learning with MATLAB (12.11.2020, 14:00-17:00)

+The events are free for members of TUHH and HZG.

 ### Both events will include
 - Industry/research examples using MATLAB for ML/DL